openhab/org.openhab.binding.zwave/doc/enerwave/zwnrsm2_0_0.md

 ### Parameter 3: Unsolicited Report Configuration

-Send unsolicited status report to primary controller ZWN-RSM2 can send unsolicited status report to primary controller (Node ID 0X01) when switch toggled due to some controllers designed as gateway.
-If your controller is not a gateway or does not need the status or you think it could confuse your Z-Wave net
+Send unsolicited status report to primary controller
+<p&gtZWN-RSM2 can send unsolicited status report to primary controller (Node ID 0X01) when switch toggled due to some controllers designed as gateway.
+If your controller is not a gateway or does not need the status or you think it could confuse your Z-Wave net</p&gt
 Values in the range 0 to 255 may be set.

 The manufacturer defined default value is ```0```.